Diabetes - taking care of your feet

 Change your broken-in shoes after 5 hours during the day to change the pressure points on your feet.
 Do not wear flip-flop sandals or stockings with seams.
 Both can cause pressure points.

-Wear clean, dry socks or non-binding panty hose every day.
-They will help protect your feet.
+To protect your feet, wear clean, dry socks or non-binding panty hose every day.
 Holes in socks or stockings can put damaging pressure on your toes.

 You may want special socks with extra padding.
 Socks that move moisture away from your feet will keep your feet drier.
 In cold weather, wear warm socks, and do not stay out in the cold for very long.
 Wear clean, dry socks to bed if your feet are cold.